passportxyz/passport-scorer/SETUP.md

 docker-compose up --build
 ```

+Upon subsequent runs, you can omit the `--build` flag.

 The API will be running on port 8002 and the database will be running on port 5432.

 ### Without docker